DATA-606-2023-FALL-MONDAY/Thanda_Vishnupriya/docs/report.md

 ## 7. Conclusion

-- Summarize your work and its potetial application
-- Point out the limitations of your work
-- Lessons learned
-- Talk about future research direction

-We were able to create a recommendation system that helps researchers to find relevant papers for their research.
+We have created a recommendation system that helps researchers to find relevant papers for their research.
 The app was developed using Streamlit UI, providing a user-friendly interface for researchers to find information with ease.
 And it helps researchers stay up to date with the latest research.

 We can also use diverse algorithms, such as collaborative filtering based on user interactions.
 Collaborative filtering is a technique used by recommender systems to make automatic predictions about the interests of a user by effectively capturing preferences or information from the users.
 It can significantly improve the performance and personalization of recommender systems.